imTanay0/my-notes-react/README.md

 -- Update the package.json and add "--host" in the dev stage (I HAVE UPDATED)

+-- Create the build folder first then run docker command to build the image, so that only build folder will be copied without any error.

 -- Build the image from the Dockerfile and run the container on port 5173.

 ## To add reverse proxy (optional, run your application without opening the port)